 I think we can all agree: nothing adds lift to a look like diamond jewelry.
 The question is what diamond jewel do you choose now?

 Whichever of the two camps you fall into, the underlying fact remain the same: you want diamond jewelry that’s personal and at the same time attention-grabbing.
-My advice: don’t go for a trend, find a designer that reflects your tribe, to use today’s style parlance.
+My advice: don’t go for a jewelry trend, find a jewelry designer that reflects your tribe, to use today’s style parlance.

-Read on to find out why seven of today’s most dynamic designers love diamonds and see highlights from their collections.
+Read on to find out why seven of today’s most dynamic designers love diamonds and see highlights from their jewelry collections.

 Alison Lou – Joyful Jewels

 Emoji’s were the inspiration for Alison Lou’s debut collection in 2012.
 Cheeky and thoughtful ideas have continued to define her wildly popular jewels over the years.
 One of Alison’s splashiest designs is a diamond emoji pendant.
 She made it after clients requested a blinged-out rendition of the iconic motif.
-Alison says she loves adding diamonds to her designs because, “They are like a sprinkling of fairy dust that lights up the enamel and gold on the jewelry.”
+Alison says she loves adding natural diamonds to her designs because, “They are like a sprinkling of fairy dust that lights up the enamel and gold on the jewelry.”

 Fernando Jorge – Fine Art

 Brazilian wunderkind Fernando Jorge has won just about every design award the jewelry world has to give for his stylish and artistic work.
 His most diamond intensive collection, Brilliant, has been worn by any number of Hollywood A-listers including Beyoncé, Emily Blunt, and Saoirse Ronan.
 Each of the Brilliant pieces features diamonds accenting curvaceous lines of gold like a string of lights.